cwrc/CWRC-Writer-Dev-Docs/README.md

 See the test files for each CWRC package to get an idea of how the actual tests are written.

 Depending on the type (and age) of the package, different testing libraries are used.
-Older packages use [tape](https://www.npmjs.com/package/tape) as a testing framework, whereas newer packages use [mocha](https://www.npmjs.com/package/mocha) and [chai](https://www.npmjs.com/package/chai).
+Older packages use [mocha](https://www.npmjs.com/package/mocha) and [chai](https://www.npmjs.com/package/chai) as a testing framework, whereas newer packages use [jest](https://jestjs.io/).

 #### Commit to GitHub / Build in Travis / Release to npm